gap-system/gap/INSTALL.md

 =============

 For the Windows version the unpacking process will already have put binaries in place.
-Under Unix and OS X you will have to compile such a binary yourself.
-(OS X users: please see section "GAP for OS X" below for information about compilation)
+Under Unix you will have to compile such a binary yourself.
+(OS X users: please see section "GAP for OS X" below for additional information about compilation)

 Change to the directory `gap4rX` (which you just created by unpacking).
 To get started quickly you may simply build GAP with default settings